4th Foreign Infantry Regiment

 Section de Canons - 4 DBLE - 4th Demi-brigade - Foreign Legion - Senegal - 1942

 Legionnaires of the Anti-Tank Gun Platoon, 4e DBLE in Senegal, 1942.
-Operating 25 mm Hotchkiss anti-tank guns MLE 1934, they wore a distinctive patch on their left sleeve (a V sight pointing at a tank).
+They were equipped with 25 mm Hotchkiss anti-tank guns Mle 1934 and wore a distinctive patch on their left sleeve (a V sight pointing at a tank).

 4 DBLE - 4th Demi-brigade - Foreign Legion - Senegal - Saint-Louis - parade - 1942

-Two companies of the 4e DBLE parade in Saint-Louis of Senegal, 1942.
+Two companies of the 4e DBLE parade in Saint-Louis, the capital of Senegal, 1942.
 The men wear colonial dress, with the Mle 1931 colonial helmet.

 4e DBLE - 4 DBLE - 4th Demi-brigade - Foreign Legion - Senegal - Saint-Louis - inspection - 1942

-The 4e DBLE men await inspection from General Giraud in Saint-Louis of Senegal, 12 December 1942.
+The 4e DBLE men await inspection by General Giraud in Saint-Louis, Senegal, December 12, 1942.
 Collection of Krzysztof Schramm.

 Badge - VELITE - 4 DBLE - 4th Demi-brigade - Foreign Legion - 1942

-The VELITE badge of 4e DBLE.
-Created in 1942 as a reminder of the 4e REI badge, it was to reward the most skillful and active officers and legionnaires of the 4e DBLE, a practice inspired by the Roman legions.
+The VELITE badge of the 4e DBLE, created in 1942.
+Resembling the 4e REI badge, it rewarded the most skillful and active cadres and legionnaires of the 4e DBLE.
+The practice was inspired by the Roman legions.

 1943 - 1er REIM - Djebel Zaghouan - Djebel Mansour - Tunisia - map